An Arbitrary List of Things Anathema to Good Essay Writing (According to Lydon)

 The word “very” is comfortable in our conversations.
 It is easy.
 It isn’t especially specific, but it does a decent job of expressing roughly how much more a thing is than is typical.
 How sad?
 Very sad.
 How hot?
 Very hot.
 How boring?
 Very boring.

 It is not, however, interesting, especially when writing.
 A writer should be specific, and “very” is exactly the opposite of specific.
-So why not describe him as despairing, the sidewalk as an inferno, and the Arbitrary List of Things Anathema to Good Essays (According to Lydon) as tedious?
+So why not describe the man as despairing, the sidewalk as an inferno, and the Arbitrary List of Things Anathema to Good Essays (According to Lydon) as tedious?
 Sure very sad, hot, or boring would work, but only just barely.

 Do not use the word “essay” in your essay.
 In fact, don’t talk about the fact that what is being read is a piece of writing at all.
 Your reader knows it is writing.